AllenInstitute/mfishtools/README.md

 == building an R package: https://www.r-bloggers.com/building-a-package-in-rstudio-is-actually-very-easy/ (quick)  <br/>
 == building an R package: http://r-pkgs.had.co.nz/ (complete)  <br/>

+4) Download and install git on your computer <br/>
+== Note: on Windows, you cannot install git from the desktop, it must be in a subfolder. <br/>

 3) Start an R Studio project with version control (see top link in #2)  <br/>
 == Link this package to the blank repo from #1  <br/>
 == Note that if you want to use a network drive on windows, you need to map it  <br/>